 Coprodeli takes its name from these core values:

 Promoting the importance of community by building mutual support and respect.

 Striving for total participation of the community toward its own well being.

 Executing diverse programs promoting personal development and aimed at satisfying basic human needs.
 Focusing on comprehensive development with an emphasis on those most vulnerable.

 Striving toward true freedom within a spiritual context.

 Beneficiaries are empowered to become agents of change within their communities, contributing solutions to the issues they face.
 Coprodeli operates programs that move beyond meeting basic needs to promote long-term and lasting development.
 Examples include:

-4 Urbanization Centers in the earthquake-devastated Ica Region; in the process of replicating the model in the San Martín jungle.
+4 Low-cost Housing Developments in the earthquake-devastated Ica Region; in the process of replicating the model in the San Martín jungle.
 Each urbanization center includes a Center for Social Services (CSS), which is comprised of a school, a medical clinic, and youth outreach center, covering the programmatic areas Education, Children at High Risk, Preventative Health, and Humanitarian Aid.